InverterNetwork/nextjs-web3/README.md

 bun run build && bun start
 ```

-## AWS Deploy Configuration
+## Vercel Deploy Configuration

-For automated processes like CI/CD using AWS CodePipeline:

-1. Edit line 41 in `/.github/.workflows/aws-ecr.yml` to match your AWS ECR_REPOSITORY Name.
-2. Add non `NEXT_PUBLIC_` environment variables to the env vars of the running EC2 instance.

-## GitHub Secrets Configuration

-For automated processes like CI/CD using GitHub Actions:

-1. Navigate to your GitHub repository and access the `Settings` tab.
-2. Locate the `Secrets` option in the left sidebar.
-3. Use the `New repository secret` button to add new secrets.
-4. Specifically, add secrets for `DYNAMIC_ID_DEV`, and `DYNAMIC_ID_PROD` .
+For automated code deployments, you can use the Vercel platform.
+To deploy your project, you will need to set up the environment variables as mentioned in the `.env.example` file.

+The optional settings are only required if you plan to use the Mongoose session, and Dynamic Proxy Auth features.

+1. Navigate to the deploy section of the vercel dasboard or find the settings env vars section of an already deployed code and input the variables.
+2. And you are ready to go.